SteveClement/wiki.localhost.lu/Sysadmin/FreeBSD/ports-update.md

 portupgrade -Rri net/isc-dhcp3-server && /usr/local/etc/rc.d/isc-dhcpd.sh restart ; /usr/local/etc/rc.d/isc-dhcpd.sh status
 ```

-/!\ IF CHROOT ENABLED PORTUPGRADE WILL FAIL!!!
+:warning: IF CHROOT ENABLED PORTUPGRADE WILL FAIL!!!
 UNCOMMENT THE TOUCH LINE FROM create-data-files IN THE MAKEFILE!!!

 # apache13 to apache2
 build apache2 first and make backups of everything.
 Make sure your root stays: /home/apache make deinstall old apache, make install new apache Recompile all possible dependencies. (php and the like)